Yuki9371/CISC-2540-L01-Yiwei_Sun/README.md

 # CISC-2540-L01-Yiwei_Sun
+My Lab1 homework
-My Lab homework  This is me experimenting with godot!
+This is me experimenting with godot!